d-khan/assembly/Project.md

 - The tasks will only work if you run the code on a Linux platform using an Intel x86 platform.
 The online assembler will not work due to the lack of debugging features.
 - Knowledge of how to run assembly code using nasm assembler in Linux OS.

+> # Note
-> # Please note that use the registers which are taught in the class.
+>  Use the registers which are taught in the class.
 Registers or instructions set used outside of the content will be graded as 0.